appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-integrate-zoho.md

     * **Key:** `campaignKey`
     * **Value:** `{{CampaignSelect.selectedOptionValue}}`

-When this query runs successfully, your campaign should be on the way to its recipients.
+When this query runs successfully, your campaign should be on its way to its recipients.

 ### Widgets